-If you’re looking for the perfect spring trip, we hand picked the best places to visit in Europe in April.
+If you’re looking for the perfect spring trip, we hand-picked the best places to visit in Europe in April.
 Explore the various cultures, sights, sounds, tastes, and experiences.

-On a year when Easter falls in April, there are even more exciting things to do.
+On a year when Easter falls in April, the Best Places to Travel in Europe in April there are even more exciting things to do.
 Many European countries celebrate Easter with huge celebrations.

 Best Places to Visit in Europe in April